-However, if you happen to have any leftover grits, allow them to cool and store them in an airtight container for up to 3 days in the refrigerator.
-To reheat, place the leftover grits in a heavy-bottomed saucepan and a splash of milk, stock, or water.
-Bring to a simmer, whisking frequently, adding more liquid as needed to allow the grits to loosen up and warm through.
+However, if you happen to have leftovers, allow them to cool and store them in an airtight container for up to 3 days in the refrigerator.
+To reheat, place the leftover grits in a heavy-bottomed saucepan with a splash of milk, stock, or water.
+Bring to a simmer over medium heat, whisking frequently, adding more liquid as needed, to allow the grits to loosen up and warm through.

 - Classic Southern Grits: Instead of simmering the grits in broth, use water and omit the cheese.
-Finish with salt, pepper, and a spash of cream.
+Finish with salt, pepper, and a splash of cream.

 - Creamy Grits: Use 2 cups of milk and 2 cups of broth to simmer the grits.
 Keep in mind that the milk can easily scald, so keep a close eye on the grits as they simmer and whisk frequently.
 Season with cheese, heavy cream, and salt and pepper as this recipe directs.